kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 - `constraints.scaleDown.rate.periodSeconds = 60`, one minute period for scaleDown
 - `constraints.scaleUp.rate.percent = 100`, allow to twice the number of pods
 - `constraints.scaleUp.rate.pods = 4`, i.e. allow adding up to 4 pods
-- `constraints.scaleDown.rate.percent = 100`, allow to remove all the pods
+- `constraints.scaleDown.rate.percent = nil`, allow to remove all the pods
-- `constraints.scaleDown.rate.pods = math.MaxInt32`, allow to remove all the pods
+- `constraints.scaleDown.rate.pods = nil`, allow to remove all the pods

 Please note that: